-Purpose: To limit the power of special interest groups, and political organizations in influencing the collections, material, and books provided by Public Libraries in New York State.
-To protect books from being banned in New York State Public Libraries.
-To ensure that every citizen in New York has the same rights to access Public Libraries.
+10 Purpose: To limit the power of special interest groups, and political organizations

+11 in influencing the collections, material, and books provided by Public Libraries in

+- 12 New York State.
+To protect books from being banned in New York State Public - 13 Libraries.
+To ensure that every citizen in New York has the same rights to access - 14 Public Libraries. - 15

 - 17 Section 1: Intellectual freedoms: the right to access, seek out, and share - 18 information and ideas from a variety of perspectives.
 It's a fundamental aspect of a - 19 strong democracy and a society where everyone can participate in and benefit from - 20 their community's intellectual, cultural, and creative life. - 21 Public Libraries: Any library in New York State that receives funding from the State. - 22 Book Bans/Censorship: A book ban is the removal or restriction of a book based on - 23 its content.
-It can include, removing books from libraries, restricting access to - 24 books, destroying books including but not limited to burning, and making it - 25 punishable to publish or distribute a book. - 26 Special interest: A group of people or an organization seeking or receiving special - 27 advantages, typically through political lobbying. - 28 Political Organizations: A political organization is any organization that involves itself - 29 in the political process, including political parties, non-governmental organizations - and special interest advocacy groups. - 31 American Librarian Association's Bill of Rights: is a set of principles that guide - 32 librarians in their work and protect the rights of library patrons.
+It can include, removing books from libraries, restricting access to - books, destroying books including but not limited to burning, and making itpunishable to publish or distribute a book. - 25 pullishable to publish of distribute a book.
+26 Special interact: A group of people or an organization cooking or r - 26 Special interest: A group of people or an organization seeking or receiving special - advantages, typically through political lobbying. - 28 Political Organizations: A political organization is any organization that involves itself - 29 in the political process, including political parties, non-governmental organizations - 30 and special interest advocacy groups. - 31 American Librarian Association's Bill of Rights: is a set of principles that guide - 32 librarians in their work and protect the rights of library patrons.
 The bill is based on - 33 the First Amendment and applies to all libraries, including school libraries